 significantly reduce snoring

-and mild sleep apnoea 1-3
+and mild sleep apnea 1-3

-“Treatment of sleep apnoea can be highly effective for some patients as it has been shown to improve symptoms, reduce blood pressure, reduce the risk of motor vehicle accidents, among other benefits.
+“Treatment of sleep apnea can be highly effective for some patients as it has been shown to improve symptoms, reduce blood pressure, reduce the risk of motor vehicle accidents, among other benefits.
 A strong argument can be made that early treatment may be beneficial since the consequences of disease may become irreversible if the disease is longstanding.
 Thus, treatment of patients with mild OSA and/or at young ages may be a useful strategy.

 I have been involved with the eXciteOSA® device and have been doing ongoing research on this treatment.
-I am optimistic that this treatment will be an important treatment approach for patients with snoring and with mild sleep apnoea.”
+I am optimistic that this treatment will be an important treatment approach for patients with snoring and with mild sleep apnea.”